mitcho/hookpress/readme.txt

 Webhooks are a simple paradigm for developing instant notifications and mashups based on simple HTTP requests.
 With HookPress you can set up webhooks so that a specified URL (a public service or something you set up) is requested when certain WordPress actions occur.
 Possible uses include generating push notifications or using non-PHP web technology to extend WordPress.

-**To learn about the various hooks WordPress provides**, please consult the WordPress Plugin API's [Action Reference](http://codex.wordpress.org/Plugin_API/Action_Reference).
-HookPress currently only supports turning WordPress actions into webhooks... filter support is planned.
+**To learn about the various hooks WordPress provides**, please consult the WordPress Plugin API's [Action Reference](http://codex.wordpress.org/Plugin_API/Action_Reference) and [Filter Reference](http://codex.wordpress.org/Plugin_API/Filter_Reference).
+Not all hooks are supported yet, but more are coming soon.

 **To learn more about webhooks**, take a look at [the webhooks blog](http://blog.webhooks.org) as well as [The Pushbutton Web](http://dashes.com/anil/2009/07/the-pushbutton-web-realtime-becomes-real.html) by Anil Dash.
 Webhooks champion Jeff Lindsay's [excellent slides](http://www.slideshare.net/progrium/using-web-hooks) are a particularly good place to start.